pdh1181/Adversarial-attack-on-SRS/README.md

+<div align="center">

 # Adversarial attack on speaker recognition systems and Detection of an attack on smart speakers
-<div align="center">

-# Meta Learning in Adaptive Filters for Audio applications

 [Sri Harsha Eedala]<sup>1</sup><sup>*</sup>